19 June 2019

 What’s my role in the Quality Assurance team?

 As a QA Specialist you are a key member of the team, never forget this!
 What does it mean in practice?
 Let me show you an example.
 At The Software House, we work in an agile software development model, in accordance with Quality Assurance trends.

 - During the daily meetings, know what you did the previous day, what are your current problems, what are your plans for the following days of work.

 - During planning, be able to determine what tasks you’re able to perform during the upcoming sprint, and prepare a retro summary of the testing process.

 - Just like the rest of the team, you should take care of tasks in Jira and running Confluence or project documentation (or whatever are the tools that you’re using).

-The most important thing – as a QA Specialist you care about the quality of the project.
+The most important thing – as a QA Specialist you care about the software quality in the project.
 But EVERYBODY, I can’t stress this enough, EVERYBODY as a team is responsible for the quality level of the solution provided.